 Pro Tips For Exercising Safely In the Cold Weather

-January has always been a month of hibernation, but the pandemic has no doubt exaggerated this effect.
-The days are shorter, and the nights have gotten way too long.
+As the days get shorter and darker, the temptation to hibernate is all too real.
 But before you give into those wintertime blues, consider the perks of supplementing your gym time with some outdoor fitness.

 Much as we love seeing you all in CA’s fitness clubs, we also know just how rejuvenating fresh air can be to your body, mind and soul.
 Exercising outdoors enhances your ability to focus, gives you an energy boost and inspires creativity.
 However, it also comes with some special considerations…so let’s talk safety first.